 This is my actually a piece on Michael Vick, who will in a likelihood be starting for us on opening day.
 You might consider it a manipulative way to start, and it is.
 I can offer no cogent argument on wrong or right but only a handful of thoughts on the nature of the soul, human or not.
 I wrote pieces on Vick's arrest and guilty plea when it happened, but I didn't know how to label my entries back then, so nobody could really read them.
 I'll offer them now, if only because they reflect things I still feel.
-We live in in Philadelphia, and five weeks after we adopted Mike, Michael Vick signed a one-year deal with the Eagles.
-Obviously I would have picked a different name, but now Mike was Mike, and there was nothing I could do about it.
+We live in in Philadelphia, and five weeks after we adopted Harry, Michael Vick signed a one-year deal with the Eagles.

 It never felt right.
 I just couldn't do it.
 I tried to reassure myself of a central truth - that all people deserve second chances, but it was no use.
 I understand that there is perspective to be had.
 Darren Sharper's own alleged inhumanity toward women looks just as horrific, if not more so.
 And I still mean what I said in my six and a half year old-year old posts; there is something in the life an athlete - perhaps even in the way that he or she is treated - that must engender a sense of the disposability of loyal things.
 But it didn't matter.
 When Nick Foles took the starting job with great success this past season, it was a pleasure to root for the Iggles again.

 When Vick played in Philly, he was often beaten to a pulp on all sides by the defense.
 Andy Reid's final season in Philadelphia was a bloodbath, but rather than be frustrated, as every Philly fan was by the insanity of his schemes, I felt an empty sense of karma every time Vick was thrown down.
 I didn't relish or enjoy it, but I recognized it for what it was in some small way.
 I don't want to feel that way about Vick this year, especially if he starts most of our games.
 But I think I just might.
-Memory is tricky in the way it colors your soul.
 Poet Robinson Jeffers once alternately described humanity as a clever servant but an even more insufferable master.
 It is easy to forgive a penitent man who was cruel to an animal that is wired to love and to be loyal to human beings, but it is very hard to forget.

-So instead, like any annoying dog owner, I'll just leave you only with thoughts of Mike, the mutt.
-Whether or not I should weigh in on the nature of my new quarterback's soul, let me at least finish illustrating in my own winded way that a being so often treated with cruelty by its feckless masters, a creature without even a sense of its own mortality, can also have a soul.
-And Mike the dog possesses one.
+So instead, like any annoying dog owner, I'll just leave you only with thoughts of Harry, the mutt.
+Let me at least finish illustrating in my own winded way that a being so often treated with cruelty by its feckless masters, a creature without even a sense of its own mortality, can also have a soul.
+And Harry the dog possesses one.